Azure/activate-genai/docs/content/en/docs/Concepts/azure-application-insights.md

 Application Insights supports distributed tracing, which is also known as distributed component correlation.
 This feature allows searching for and visualizing an end-to-end flow of a specific execution or transaction.
 The ability to trace activity from end to end is important for applications that were built as distributed components or microservices.

-In **our solution** we use Application Insights to monitor metrics and logs of the solution.
+**Activate GenAI with Azure** uses Application Insights to monitor application logs.

 Learn more about Application Insights in the official documentation: [What is Application Insights?](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net)